 - Your accrued benefit is the annual amount you'd receive at your pension plan's normal retirement age if you left your job today.

-- Your projected benefit is an estimate of the annual amount you will receive if you stay at your current job, with your current pay, and until your pension plan's normal retirement age.
+- Your projected benefit is an estimate of the annual amount you’ll receive if you stay at your current job, with your current pay, until your pension plan's normal retirement age.